kguzek/usos-survey-filler/README.md

 You can skip the credential prompts by specifying the `USOS_USERNAME` and `USOS_PASSWORD` environment variables.

+## FAQ

+1. 🥶 The browser doesn't start!
+(Usually on GNU/Linux)
+   - Try using the headless switch (--headless or -l)

+2. 😕 It says it filled out 0 surveys...
+   - Try not using the auto-detected system browser (input N at the prompt)

+3. ❓ How does it answer the surveys?
+   - The program selects random answers with predetermined weights, such that it prefers (in order) slightly positive answers, then neutral, then very positive and lastly negative answers.
+Most questions will be answered relatively positively (i.e. "mostly agree").

 ## That's all

 If you found this project useful, [leave a star](https://github.com/kguzek/usos-survey-filler)! ⭐

-If you have any suggestions or bug reports please [open an issue](https://github.com/kguzek/usos-survey-filler/issues/new).
+If you have any suggestions, feedback or bug reports please [open an issue](https://github.com/kguzek/usos-survey-filler/issues/new).

 ## Copyright